 12. What is the role of the Confirmation Mentor?

-A confirmation mentor is a trained core team member who walks with a candidate during their confirmation process.
+A confirmation mentor is a trained Core Team member who walks with a candidate during their confirmation process.
 Candidates meet with their mentor once a month in a public place (like a coffee shop) for about an hour.
 Meeting with a mentor allows for a more individualistic approach to our process.
 Then mentor will help a candidate grow in their practice of the faith and serve as a recourse during the process.
-Your mentor will be assigned in late August based on your pre-process statement and interview with Andrew or Angela.
+Your mentor will be assigned in late August based on your pre-process statement and interview with Andrew.